t100n/cr3ativ-conference/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Updated single-cr3ativconference.php, single-cr3ativspeaker.php, taxonomy-cr3ativconfcategory.php and template-cr3ativconference.php as well as the /includes/session-widget.php to correct issue with dates not translating from WP to native language.

 = 1.1.0 =
 * Updated single-cr3ativconference.php to correct issue with event date, please replace the single-cr3ativconference.php file with the file in your current theme’s root directory.